valluriraj/IoTCentralDeviceTraining/Module01/README.md

 ## Module 01 - Setting up for Development

 ### Configuring the OS for the RPi (Raspbian)
-Your first thing to get going is setting up  your Raspbian image onthe  SD card that you load into the MicroSD cart slot on the Raspberry Pi.
+Our first thing to set up is your Raspbian image on the SD card that you load will into the MicroSD cart slot on the Raspberry Pi.

 #### Here are the tools you need to install...